suhacker1/old_website/index.md

 [Resume](https://bit.ly/2HcTNym) | Portfolio | Writing | Organizations | Contact

-Hello World!

-My name is Suha Sabi Hussain, a student, hacker, and writer living in New York.
-I’m a high school student at Queens HS for the Sciences, where I lead or am a part of the robotics team, team cyber, STEMinism, math research, ARISTA, and Urban Sketchers.

-In addition to pursuing remote consulting work in computer engineering, I’m an intern at the NYU Center for Cybersecurity, where I have conducted award-winning security research; one of my projects will be presented at the 2018 Intel International Science and Engineering Fair.
-Previously, I worked for Vengo Labs and studied at Columbia and Google’s igniteCS bootcamp.

-I’m also an avid writer.

-I believe in
+My name is Suha Sabi Hussain.
+Welcome to my site!

+I’m a student, a hacker, an engineer, a researcher, and a writer living in New York City.
+Originally from Brooklyn, I believe in working at the intersection of engineering and art/media to spark change.
+Expanding the limits of human progress and making the universe a safer place is what I want to do with my life.

+I specialize in cyber security, hardware development, and artificial intelligence.
+I’m learning more about decentralized applications, data science, and mixed reality as well as the principles of art and design.

+I run several organizations at my school (QHSS Robotics, Team Cyber, STEMinism) and am actively involved in ARISTA, Urban Sketchers, and Math Research.
+Having conducted independent research previously, I’m currently interning at the NYU Center for Cybersecurity.
+I’ve also worked at a tech startup called Vengo Labs and participated in multiple competitions, including the Science Bowl.

+Writing is one of my favorite passions.
+I’m experienced with a wide variety of forums, including research papers, technical documentation, prose, and screenwriting.
+I have a screenplay in progress: Always Anonymous.

+Check out the links above me to learn more.